BtheGit/redux-redux/README.md

   }
 }
 ```
-(NB: object.hasOwnProperty(keyName) let's us find out if a certain key/name already exists in an object.
+(NB: object.hasOwnProperty(key) let's us find out if a certain key already exists in an object.
 We'll use this in the following exercise to find out if something already exists before trying to add it or change it or delete it.)

-Continuing we now have one function to change our state (setter), but there are other ways to change state, and that means we'll eventually need a lot of functions again.
+Continuing on, we now have one function to change our state (setter).
+However, there are other ways to change state and that means we'll eventually need a lot of functions again.
 Deleting, adding, apppending...

 ```javascript